 - Drink lots of fluid after your surgery.

 - Use a laxative such as Senokot, which stimulates the bowels so they move.
 Senokot is available at a pharmacy.
 Take 1 to 2 Senokot tablets twice a day as needed.

 - Eat prunes or drink prune juice.

-If these things don't help, call 416-480-5000 and ask to speak to the nurses on the breast team.
+If these things don't help, please call the nurse at 416-480-5000.